Scimitar syndrome: Presentation

 The anomalous venous return forms a curved shadow on chest x-ray such that it resembles a scimitar.
 This is called the Scimitar Sign.
 Associated abnormalities include right lung hypoplasia with associated dextroposition of the heart, pulmonary artery hypoplasia and pulmonary sequestration.
 Incidence is around 1 per 100,000 births.

 Diagnosis

 The diagnosis is made by transthoracic or transesophageal echocardiography and selective pulmonary angiography.
 More recently by CT angiography or MR Angiography.

 Pulmonary angiography demonstrates anomalous arterial supply to right lower lobe.

 Treatment

 Surgical correction should be considered in the presence of significant left to right shunting (Qp:Qs ≥ 2:1) and pulmonary hypertension.
 This involves creation of an inter-atrial baffle to redirect the pulmonary venous return into the left atrium.
 Alternatively, the anomalous vein can be re-implanted directly into the left atrium.

 History

-Scimitar syndrome was first described by George Cooper and Raoul Chassinat in 1836 regarding a rare syndrome that has an abnormal pulmonary vein that drains into inferior vena cava below the diaphgram instead of draining into the left atrium.
+Scimitar syndrome was first described by George Cooper and Raoul Chassinat in 1836 regarding a rare syndrome that has an abnormal pulmonary vein that drains into inferior vena cava below the diaphragm instead of draining into the left atrium.